binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Credentials {#cloud-identify-risks-storage-of-secrets-credentials}

 Sharing accounts, especially super-user accounts on the likes of machine instances and even worse, your CSP IAM account(s), and worse still, the account root user.
-I have worked for organisations that had only the single default AWS account [root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) you get when you first sign up to AWS, shared amongst several teams of Developers and managers, on the organisations wiki, which in itself is a big security risk.
-Subsequently the organisation I am thinking about had one of the business owners go rogue change the single password and lock everyone else out.
+I have worked for organisations that had only the single default AWS account [root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) you are given when you first sign up to AWS, shared amongst several teams of Developers and managers, on the organisations wiki, which in itself is a big security risk.
+Subsequently the organisation I am thinking about had one of the business owners go rogue, and change the single password and lock everyone else out.

 ##### Entered by People (manually)